ml58158/WVDAnalytics/README.md

 To use it you need:
 - Windows Virtual Desktop
 - Azure Log Analytics workspace
-- <a href="http://loganalytics.sepago.com/download.html" Sepago Monitoring Agent></a>
+- <a href="http://loganalytics.sepago.com/download.html">Sepago Monitoring Agent</a>

 ## Install